 To view which traditional study abroad costs will be covered by Northeastern and which are the responsibility of the student, please click here.

 When you decide to enroll in a study abroad program, you commit yourself not only to the thorough preparation necessary for you to experience the program’s full benefits, but also to a significant investment of money.
-Before applying to any program, you are urged to plan carefully and be completely familiar with the withdrawal policies and charges, which supersede Northeastern University’s policies for withdrawal from on-campus courses.
-If you later decide to withdraw from either a traditional summer or semester study abroad program or a Dialogue of Civilizations program, you may incur significant fees for your withdrawal after your acceptance into the program.
+Before applying to any program, you are urged to plan carefully and to be completely familiar with the withdrawal policies.
+The Office of International Study Programs (OISP) study abroad withdrawal policies supersede Northeastern University's on‐campus withdrawal policies.

-For traditional summer or semester study abroad programs, an expense is defined as non-recoverable when it has already been paid out to a vendor or Northeastern is obligated to pay the expense.
-In the case of traditional summer or semester study abroad programs, Northeastern will return all expenses that can be recovered from a program to a student.
+If a student withdraws from a traditional summer/semester study abroad program, the student is responsible for all non-recoverable expenses.
+An expense is defined as non-recoverable when it has already been paid out to a vendor or Northeastern is obligated to pay the expense.

 If you decide to withdraw from either a traditional summer or semester study abroad program or a Dialogues of Civilizations (DOC) program, you must complete the withdrawal/deferral form and return to OISP in 403 Richards Hall.
 Please note that your withdrawal takes effect on the first business day after your signed withdrawal form is provided to OISP.